 You may have noticed some posts from our friends at the Strategist on the Cut.
 They’ll be dropping in every now and again, sharing their expertise on the basics you don’t have time to research and the weird and wonderful things you don’t yet know you need.

-Father’s Day is less than two weeks away, and while there is still plenty of time to get the perfect gift, this is no time for dillydallying.
-You have just enough time to sift through our curated selection of gifts, mull over your top picks for a couple of days, and place your order so it arrives before June 20.
-And, just because it’s crunch time, that doesn’t mean your gift has to be any less thoughtful.
+Father’s Day is Sunday, June 19, and it’s officially time to start scoping out the perfect gift for the dad in your life.
 If you’re buying for a first-time father, you’ll want something that’s both worthy of such a momentous occasion and practical — so he will actually use it.
-We’ve rounded up a range of Father’s Day gifts for new dads that we think will help a time- and sleep-starved new parent rediscover his sanity — whether he’s a golf dad, wine dad, fitness dad, and more.
-While almost all of the things on this list are available on Amazon, we’ve found many of them elsewhere, too, for those who like to shop around.
+We’ve rounded up a range of Father’s Day gifts for new dads that we think will help a time- and sleep-starved new parent rediscover sanity — whether he’s into golf, high-end design, spending time outdoors, or something else.
+While almost every item on this list is available on Amazon, we’ve found many of them elsewhere, too, for those who like to shop around.

 For the new dad who loves a good s’more

 If he plans on spending any free time this summer around the fire, this marshmallow-roasting kit will complete the night.
-The telescoping metal sticks can extend up to 32 inches and have two prongs so whatever they roast won’t fall into the fire.
+The telescoping metal forks can extend up to 32 inches and have two prongs to hold marshmallows or other roast-able treats secure.

 For the new dad who is also a neat freak